mark-hingston/embedder/README.md

     # --- Azure Blob Storage Settings (Required if STATE_MANAGER_TYPE=blob) ---
     # Connection string for your Azure Storage account (get from Azure Portal)
-    # IMPORTANT: Keep this secure, do not commit directly (use .env and add to .gitignore)
+    # IMPORTANT: Keep this secure, do not commit directly (use .env and add to .gitignore, which should also include .analysis_cache/)
     AZURE_STORAGE_CONNECTION_STRING="DefaultEndpointsProtocol=https;AccountName=your_storage_account_name;AccountKey=your_storage_account_key;EndpointSuffix=core.windows.net"
     # Name of the container to store the state file in (will be created if it doesn't exist)
     AZURE_STORAGE_CONTAINER_NAME="embedding-state-container"